40 Best Louisiana Recipes From Louisiana Woman Blog

 Easy Boiled Shrimp Recipe

 Preparing a pot of Easy-Boiled Shrimp is a cinch with just a few pantry ingredients.
 There is no need for a bottled liquid crab boil or a boxed seasoning bag.
-You only need seasonings, lemons, raw gulf shrimp, and a large pot of boiling water.
+You only need seasonings, lemons, raw Gulf shrimp, and a large pot of boiling water.
 Then, you'll be eating tender shrimp in minutes!

 Best-Ever Hush Puppies

 These Best-Ever Hush Puppies are crispy on the outside and light and tender on the inside.
-They have a delicious sweet cornbread, fresh jalapeño, and oniony taste.
-The easy prep and cooking instructions make these fried golden brown rounds a 'best ever' quick bread recipe!
+They have a delicious, sweet cornbread, fresh jalapeño, and oniony taste.
+The easy prep and cooking instructions make these golden-brown fried

 Crawfish Fettuccine